valtimo-platform/valtimo-documentation/release-notes/major10/10.7.0/valtimo-backend-libraries.md

   enum of a TaakObject.

-* **Whitelisting by mime-type of files uploaded to temporary file storage** Uploads to the temporary file storage can now be restricted by whitelisting allowed mime-types.
+* **Whitelisting by mime-type of files uploaded to temporary file storage** The types of files uploaded to the temporary file storage can now be restricted by whitelisting allowed mime-types.
   For more information on this feature can be found [here](/using-valtimo/upload/temporary-file-storage.md#whitelisting-file-types-for-uploads)

 * **New feature2**